jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 So here's why I'm optimistic

-First, the business incentives for developers of digital therapeutics strongly encourage robust privacy protections to maintain the trust that is necessary for patients to accept their apps.
+First, the business incentives for developers of digital therapeutics strongly encourage  them to adopt robust privacy protections to maintain the trust that is necessary for patients to accept their apps.  <!--"accept" is not quite the right word-->

 For example, Woebot, the chatbot I briefly described earlier, started its life embedded within Facebook Messenger.
-However, after the Cambridge Analytica scandal, they quickly pivoted to provide a stand alone app for Woebot so that they could maintain control over their user's data outside of Facebook servers.
-Their data protection procedures now adhere to the standards set for the US healthcare industry by HIPAA.
+However, after the Cambridge Analytica scandal, the developers quickly pivoted to provide a stand alone app for Woebot so that they could maintain control over their user's data outside of Facebook servers.
+Their data protection procedures now adhere to the standards set for personal health information by HIPAA.

 ---

 /fda.png

 But, of course, business incentives and voluntary compliance are not sufficient.
-So more importantly, the FDA has begun to regulate software as it does other medical devices if the purpose of that software is to prevent, manage, or treat disease.
+So more importantly, the FDA has begun to regulate software as it does other medical devices if the purpose of that software is to prevent, manage, or treat disease.  <!--awkward-->

-This means that the FDA evaluates both the effectiveness and risks, including privacy risks, of digital therapeutics before clearing them for use with patients.
+This means that the FDA now evaluates both the effectiveness and risks, including privacy risks, of digital therapeutics before clearing them for use with patients.

 These FDA policy changes are huge and they situate digital therapeutics squarely within healthcare, where privacy protections have been considered paramount.

 <!--Updated clear guidance from the FDA was also designed to encourage increased investment and development of digital therapeutics by health and technology companies.-->

-And, in fact, the FDA has already followed through and cleared two new digital therapeutics to help people manage and treat substance use disorders.
+And, in fact, the FDA has already followed through and recently cleared two new digital therapeutics to help people manage and treat substance use disorders.

 ---